michaeloryl/rollo-npm/README.md

 But however you decide to do it, you should always do it the same way.
 This makes your program easier for everybody, including you, to read.

+#### Expressions

+Expressions in Rollo are basically math questions.
+The simplest example is probably this:

+    1

+It is a valid math expression that has the value of 1.
+Expressions become more useful, though, when combined with math operators and multiple numbers.
+Take a look at this example, which has the value of 5:

+    2 + 3 * (5 - 3) / 2

+That expression means "2 plus 3 times the difference of 5 and 3, divided by 2".
+Just keep in mind that multiplication and division get done before addition and subtraction in general, but that parentheses come first.
+That's just regular math rules, not part of Rollo.
+So you might want to think of that expression as saying "Take 5 - 3 and multiply the difference by 3 and then divide it by 2 and add 2"

+Rollo currently only supports '+', '-', '*', and '/' for expressions.

+#### Variables

+A variable in Rollo is a name that starts with a dollar sign ($) that holds a value.
+Using the [Let command](#let), you can assign the value of an expression to a variable.
+Variables can be used in expressions, as well, so that you could create an expression that uses both numbers and other variables to assign the value to another variable:

+    let $myVar = $someVar + 2

+If $someVar had the value of 3, then $myVar would end up holding a value of 5, since 3 + 2 is 5.
+If $someVar were 0, then $myVar would be 2, and so on.

+If you refer to a variable that has not had a value assigned to it with a let command, then it will automatically start out with a value of 0.

 #### Condition Expressions

-You might have noticed that the 'if' command examples above have an expression after the 'if' that makes use of some math.
+You might have noticed that the 'if' command examples in the [Command Blocks](#command-blocks) section have an expression after the 'if' that makes use of comparisons.
 Those are examples of condition expressions in Rollo.

 Condition Expressions can make use of the following comparison operators: